Homebuyer Education and Resources

 Foreclosure hurts everyone, if you are facing foreclosure contact your lender immediately.
 It is not too late!
 Please visit the Arizona Department of Housing's website for help and information.

-- When considering purchasing new appliances or renovating your home go Energy Star or environmentally friendly.
+- When considering purchasing new appliances or renovating your home go Energy Star or energy efficient.
 There are available tax credits, rebates and programs that help homeowners finance this earth conscience decision.

 - Check with your utility service provider for programs that they are offering.
 SRP has a variety of rebates and information available on their website.

-- Check out the Energy Star website for federal tax rebates and energy saving ideas.
-They also have a comprehensive list of products that have earned the Energy Star rating.
+- Check out the list of products that have earned the Energy Star Rating at the Energy Star website for federal tax rebates and energy saving ideas.

 - You may wish to hire a qualified contractor to evaluate your home and make wise decisions on how to improve your home's performance.
 Check out the Building Performance Institute website for information.